Pursue or Defend against Harassment Claims with the Help of an Experienced Frederick Sexual Harassment Attorney

 In the past, you must have been an actual employee to receive any benefits or rights from FEPA.
 As of October 2019, these protections have been expanded to include independent contractors who work for a company but are not technically considered employees.
-This is a somewhat startling expansion, as independent contractors have historically never been considered employees of companies that they contract with.
+This is a somewhat startling expansion, as independent contractors have historically never been considered employees.

 This also means that employers are held liable for any discriminatory behavior perpetrated by their independent contractors.
 For instance, if Amy is an independent contractor with Widgets, Inc., then:

 - If Amy is sexually harassed by an employee at Widgets, Inc., she can sue the company for that harassment; and

 - If Amy sexually harasses any employee at Widgets, Inc., then that employee can sue Widgets, Inc., for the harassment perpetrated by Amy.